ArturoSbr/aws-ccp-cheat-sheet/main.md

 A lot of the database solutions offered by AWS could be done in an EC2 instance.
 However, we would need to patch the instances, create failover plans, do our own security checks, etc. Instead, most of the database solutions offered by AWS are managed (i.e., AWS takes care of the aforementioned downsides) or serverless (i.e., we do not even have to instantiate a database!).
 The only downside to using a managed/serverless solution is that we cannot SSH into the server hosting the database.

 ### Storage Gateway
 Storage Gateway is a gateway that you set up in an on-premises machine that will be used to connect your on-premises infrastructure to storage services in the cloud.
 It is useful when you need to keep on-premises infrastructure for compliance reasons yet you want to leverage the benefits of cloud storage.
+All data is encrypted by default.

 ### Amazon RDS
 RDS is a managed relationship database service compatible with MySQL, PostgreSQL, Oracle SQL, MariaDB and more.
 It is made for Online Transaction Processing (OLTP).

 The advantage of using RDS (or any managed database service) is that Amazon is responsible for the security of the  server hosting the database, its OS, etc. This way, we can focus on just deploying the database and connecting it to our application.
-Moreover, we can set up failover strategies more easily (such as setting up a failover database in another AZ).
+Moreover, we can easily set up failover strategies (such as setting up a failover database in another AZ).
 RDS is included in the free tier, but more complete databases can be billed hourly or reserved for one or three years.

 #### Read Replicas
 Read Replicas are copies of your database that your application can read from (only read; writing remains centralized).
 This way, the queries sent by your application will be distributed across multiple instances (with the same data).
 Creating read replicas scales your infrastructure horizontally and it does not increase your availability (because if the source RDS is terminated, read replicas are gone too!).